 In addition to the AAFP's Tar Wars program, which focuses on reaching fourth- and fifth-graders through a tobacco-free educational curriculum that volunteers -- many of them family physicians -- present in school classrooms across the nation, the Academy's Ask and Act program encourages family physicians to ask their patients about tobacco use, then act to help them quit.

-The Ask and Act practice toolkit provides a comprehensive coding reference(0 bytes) that gives CPT and ICD-9 codes related to tobacco cessation counseling; a one-page chart(1 page PDF) that explains the new tobacco cessation Medicare benefits; numerous guides to help family physicians manage patients who are tobacco users; and more.
+The Ask and Act practice toolkit provides a comprehensive coding reference(3 page PDF) that gives CPT and ICD-9 codes related to tobacco cessation counseling; a one-page chart(1 page PDF) that explains the new tobacco cessation Medicare benefits; numerous guides to help family physicians manage patients who are tobacco users; and more.

 Americans in Motion-Healthy Interventions (AIM-HI) focuses on fitness as the treatment of choice for preventing and managing overweight, obesity and many other chronic conditions.
 AIM-HI defines fitness as encompassing three key components: physical activity, healthy eating, and emotional well-being.